Field Notes From Mississippi & Alabama Timberland

 Field NotesForestry Case Studies

-Anonymized forestry case studies from Mississippi and Alabama — how independent representation affects timber-sale value, contract terms, and long-term land outcomes.
+Forestry case studies from Mississippi and Alabama — how independent representation shows up in bid spreads, contract terms, harvest oversight, and long-term land outcomes.

 Read field note